Miele Triflex HX1 vs. Dyson V15 Detect

 Deep Cleaning Comparison

-Again, the Dyson V15 Detect is better at deep cleaning carpets because of its high-end agitation and premium airflow.
+Again, the Dyson V15 Detect is better at deep-cleaning carpets thanks to its high-end agitation and premium airflow.

-It got an average of 100% in deep cleaning experiments, even in the auto setting, whereas the Miele Triflex HX1 only picked up 93.9% (in the max setting).
+It achieved an average of 100% in deep-cleaning experiments, even in the auto setting, whereas the Miele Triflex HX1 only picked up 93.9% (in the max setting).

 Noise Comparison